dkhan42/MBDF/README.md

 # Kernels
 * For MBDF it is recommended to use the `get_local_symmetric_kernel_mbdf` and `get_local_kernel_mbdf` available at the qmlcode fork : https://github.com/dkhan42/qml2/tree/develop
+* Wrappers for training KRR models using qmlcode and examples for using these scripts are available at : https://github.com/dkhan42/QML